IES-Org/ies-top/README.md

 ## Licensing

 See [LICENSE.md][license] for full details.

-> ⚠️ This repository is **not open source**.
-> Redistribution, disclosure, or publication of any part of this repository is prohibited without the **explicit, written approval** of the NDTP Management Team.

-All intellectual property rights are held by the **Department for Business and Trade (UK)** as the governing entity for the National Digital Twin Programme (NDTP).

 ### Attribution
 When using this ontology, you must include the attribution: [© Crown Copyright 2020-2024 (Department for Business and Trade)][copyright].